 We use a finger brush to brush Lottie’s teeth.
 Lottie does not like her teeth being brushed so it’s a real struggle, we found the finger brush to be easier to use than other types of brushes.
 The finger brush is just a small rubber brush that sits on the end of your finger and it comes with meat flavoured toothpaste.

 We try and brush Lottie’s teeth as much as we can manage as we understand the importance of their dental hygiene, but it’s not an easy task!
 The brush we use it –

 I recently came across a grooming glove which you can purchase from lots of online retailers (Google dog grooming glove) and I thought this was a really good idea, so I’ve added it to my list!
 It’s a glove that you can wear and it has a rubber material that you use to brush over your pet, giving the effect that you’re stroking them too so for dogs, like Lottie, who is not too keen on brushing, I thought they could be more receptive to this!
 I’ll try it and review once I’ve purchased it!

 So if you are considering getting a Cockapoo, please be aware that you will have to keep on top of the brushing of the fur very regularly (every couple of days for us), and a regular full groom (Every 10ish weeks for us, but this will all depend on the type of fur your Cockapoo has and the type of look you like to go for, as we know Cockapoo’s really do vary so much!)

-UPDATE – I have purchased the grooming glove! (from Ebay) – and have used it a couple of times on Lottie, she’s not falling for it!
+UPDATE – I have purchased the grooming glove! (from Amazon) – and have used it a couple of times on Lottie, she’s not falling for it!
 Cockapoos are too clever!
 I have managed to get away with it a bit more than the brushes however she’s not completely accepting it, I’ll keep persevering!
 I also think it would be really handy to use in the bath.